exakat/exakat/docs/Rules.rst

    ?>

-If the code needs to be backward compatible to 5.5 or less, don't use the new operator.

 Be aware the the '-' operator has lower priority than the `** <https://www.php.net/manual/en/language.operators.arithmetic.php>`_ operator : this leads to the following confusing result.

 .. code-block:: php